nephio-project/docs/content/en/docs/porch/user-guides/git-authentication-config.md

 type: Opaque
 ```

-When The Porch Server is interacting with a Git instance through this http-token-auth configuration it does so through HTTP.
+When The Porch Server is interacting with a Git instance through this http-token-auth configuration, it does so overt HTTP.
 An example HTTP Request using this configuration can be seen below.

 ```logs
 PUT https://example-ip/apis/config.porch.kpt.dev/v1alpha1/namespaces/porch-test/repositories/porch-test-repo/status